New Century Global Center

-New Century Global Center (新世纪环球中心) is a multipurpose building in the Tianfu New Area of Chengdu, Sichuan, China and is the world's largest building in terms of floor area.
-It is served by Line 1 of the Chengdu Metro.
+New Century Global Center (新世纪环球中心) is a multipurpose building complex in Tianfu New Area, Chengdu, Sichuan, China.
+It is the world's third-largest building by floor area.
+It is served by Jincheng Plaza station of Line 1 of the Chengdu Metro.

 Size

-The 100 meter (328 feet) tall structure is 500 by 400 m (1,640 by 1,312 ft) in size with 1,700,000 square meters (nearly 18,300,000 square feet) of floor space, making it the world's largest building measured by floor space.
+The 100 m tall structure has a 500 by 400 m base with 1700000 m2 of floor space, making it the world's largest building measured by floor area.